French Republic - Liberty Equality Fraternity University of Reims Champagne Ardenne

 The h-index

-There are other indicators, such as the Scimago Journal Rank, the Eigenfactor or the G index.
+Other metrics include the Scimago Journal Rank, the Eigenfactor or the G index.

 Altmetrics